 The type of treatment for epididymitis depends on the cause.
 A doctor will usually prescribe antibiotics for people with a bacterial infection.

 Resting and elevating the scrotum can help reduce swelling.
-OTC anti-inflammatory medications, such as ibuprofen and naproxen, may also provide relief from pain and discomfort.
-Ibuprofen is available for purchase online.
+OTC anti-inflammatory medications, such as ibuprofen and naproxen, may also relieve pain and discomfort.

 Kidney stones are hard mineral deposits that can form in the kidneys.
 Small kidney stones do not always cause symptoms, but larger stones can block the flow of urine from the kidneys.